js-jslog/dotfiles-multiplexer/README.md

 # Dotfiles-multiplexer
-A tool for combining repositories of dotfiles and shell scripts
+A tool for combining repositories of dotfiles and shell scripts.

 ## Motivation
 The aliases, functions and application config which I *need* vary depending on my situation, while others which I *want* may be consistent across these situations.